rrreeezzz/rrreeezzz.github.io/_posts/2018-04-08-inshack-ctf-gcorp-stage-1-and-2.markdown

 Therefore, the plan was to write a script that:
 + Takes a command in argument.
-+ For each byte in this command, find the right combination with the program.
++ For each byte in this command, finds the right combination with the program.
 + Sends 4\*128=512 bytes to go through *godat* and 512 other bytes that start with the combination for the command.

 There it is: